corenel/XPS9550-macOS/README.md

 **Not working**

 * TB3/type-C port stiil can't hot-plug.
 (Waiting for good news from goodwin_c)
+    * I find that my TB3-DP adapter can hot-plug and the 4K external monitor works fine.
+Need more test.
 * SD card reader

 ## Tips